o3de/community/tenets.md

-# Open 3D Community Tenets
+# Open 3D Community Values

 Our Open 3D community culture is key to the project's success.
-The following tenets are to help provide an overall understanding of how to push our peers and project forward with continual improvement.
+The following values are to help provide an overall understanding of how to push our peers and project forward with continual improvement.

 ### Keep communication public